2nd 90mm Antiaircraft Artillery Gun Battalion: Late 1940s through 1956

-While still located in Apra Harbor, Guam the battalion was re-designated on May 12, 1946 as the 1st Antiaircraft Artillery Battalion.
-In August 1948, the battalion embarked departed Guam onboard the USS George Clymer (APA-27) arriving at Courthouse Bay, Marine Corps Base Camp LeJeune, North Carolina on September 13, 1948.
+While still located in Apra Harbor, Guam the battalion was re-designated on May 12, 1946, as the 1st Antiaircraft Artillery Battalion.
+In August 1948, the battalion embarked departed Guam on board the USS George Clymer (APA-27) arriving at Courthouse Bay, Marine Corps Base Camp LeJeune, North Carolina on September 13, 1948.
 Upon establishing at Camp Geiger aboard MCB Camp LeJeune, the battalion continued to train in its primary mission of air defense.
 In October 1949, the battalion took part in Operation Normex, cold weather maneuvers that took place on the Labrador Peninsula, Canada.
-On November 3, 1949 the battalion was again re-designated, this time as the 1st 90mm Antiaircraft Artillery Gun Battalion.
-The last re-designation came less than a year later on August 21, 1950 when the battalion was retitled as the 2nd 90mm Antiaircraft Artillery Gun Battalion.
+On November 3, 1949, the battalion was again re-designated, this time as the 1st 90mm Antiaircraft Artillery Gun Battalion.
+The last re-designation came less than a year later on August 21, 1950, when the battalion was retitled as the 2nd 90mm Antiaircraft Artillery Gun Battalion.
 The last name change was required when the reserve 1st 90mm Antiaircraft Artillery Gun Battalion was activated for service during the Korean War.
 The 2d 90mm AAA Gun Bn continued training aboard Camp Geiger until October 1953 at which time the battalion embarked upon LSTs for transport to the west coast.
 The LSTs docked in San Diego and the battalion convoyed to its new base at Marine Corps Training Center Twentynine Palms, California.
 The battalion was decommissioned on September 15, 1956.